RealPage: Bans

 In January 2024, U.S. Senators Ron Wyden and Peter Welch introduced federal legislation, titled the Preventing the Algorithmic Facilitation of Rental Housing Cartels Act of 2024, that would ban the coordination of rental housing price information, as well as prohibiting the use of services of companies such as RealPage and Yardi that allow landlords to coordinate rental housing prices.

 In August 2024, the San Francisco Board of Supervisors unanimously approved an ordinance banning landlords from using software or algorithms, such as those offered by RealPage and Yardi, to set rents or manage occupancy within the city.
-Similar bans have been adopted in Jersey City, Minneapolis, Philadelphia, San Diego, and Seattle.
+Similar bans have been adopted in Jersey City, Minneapolis, Philadelphia, Portland, San Diego, and Seattle.

 In May 2025, the Colorado state legislature passed a bill banning algorithmic price setting of rents, but the bill was vetoed by Governor Jared Polis.
 In October 2025, a ban on algorithmic price setting of rents was signed into law in New York state by Governor Kathy Hochul, following a similar bill being signed into law in California in September 2025.
+RealPage filed a lawsuit against the New York ban in November 2025, alleging it was an "unconstitutional ban on lawful speech."